Shi'ite Muslims worldwide decry execution of Saudi cleric

 As a Saudi-led coalition announced the end of a ceasefire in its war with Yemen's Houthi movement, the Houthis said Nimr had been given a "mock trial".

-In India, hundreds of Shi'ites demonstrated in the Muslim-majority northern province of Kashmir, where one protest organizer said the charges against Nimr were "baseless".
+In India, hundreds of Shi'ites demonstrated in the Muslim-majority northern province of Kashmir, where one protest organiser said the charges against Nimr were "baseless".

 TERRORISM CHARGES